-This series chronicles the adventures--in the air and on the ground--of the men of the 918th Bombardment Group of the U.S. Eighth Air Force.
+This series chronicled the adventures, in the air and on the ground, of the men of the 918th Bombardment Group of the U.S. Eighth Air Force.
 First commanded by irascible General Frank ...

 See full summary »

-Combat!, a one-hour WWII drama series on television, followed a frontline American infantry squad as they battled their way across Europe.
+Combat!, a one-hour World War II drama series on television, followed a frontline American infantry squad as they battled their way across Europe.
 With mud-splattered realism, the show ...
 See full summary »

-This series chronicles the adventures--in the air and on the ground--of the men of the 918th Bombardment Group of the U.S. Eighth Air Force.
-First commanded by irascible General Frank Savage--and later by Colonel Joe Gallagher, the son of a Pentagon General--the Group is stationed in England, and flies long-range bombing missions into German-held Europe.Written by
+This series chronicled the adventures, in the air and on the ground, of the men of the 918th Bombardment Group of the U.S. Eighth Air Force.
+First commanded by irascible General Frank Savage, and later by Colonel Joe Gallagher, the son of a Pentagon General.
+The group is stationed in England, and flies long-range bombing missions into German-held Europe.Written by

 Marg Baskin <email@example.com>

 13 of 14 people found this review helpful.